 With hundreds of models available, some expert advice is needed.
 We’ve listed some of the most popular names in medical alert systems.
 If anything piques your interest, just click on the links below to know more from the manufacturer’s website.

 To some extent, the device you may want to recommend to a patient depends on what kind of piece they want to wear.
-Some prefer a pendant like the Philips Lifeline, which has many testimonials from people whose lives it has saved.
+Some prefer a pendant like the My Identity Doctor.

 Others may prefer a device they can wear around the wrist, such as those offered by Bay Alarm Medical, which some experts have called the best medical alert system you can buy.

 With most of these devices, users pay monthly for the service.
 However, each service has different features.
-The number of emergency contacts someone can have differs per package, and some devices, like the Medical Guardian Medical Alert Systems have additional features like GPS trackers.
+The number of emergency contacts someone can have differs per package.
+Some devices, like the Medical Guardian Medical Alert Systems, have additional features like GPS trackers.

-Some services will call a patient or their emergency contact on the landline or mobile when they fall, whereas some like the Medical Care Alert system have a communication device built in, providing instant communication as soon as the button is pressed.
+Some services will call a patient or their emergency contact on the landline or mobile when they fall.
+Others, like the Medical Care Alert system, have a communication device built in, providing instant communication as soon as the button is pressed.

 Prices vary wildly according to how much coverage someone needs and what additional features are needed.
 Plus, insurance companies will cover some but not others of these devices and features, so shopping around is definitely recommended.